-Minimum Viable Product or MVP as is the term’s abbreviation is a common terminology used in the web and development industry since the last decade.
+Minimum Viable Product or MVP as is the term’s abbreviation is common terminology used in the web and development industry since the last decade.
 But what exactly is a Minimum Viable Product and its benefits in the business?
 Let us see them in detail in this article.

 What is a Minimum Viable Product (MVP)?